nchucvml/USEAQ/README.md

 # USEAQ
 USEAQ: Ultra-fast Superpixel Extraction via Adaptive Sampling from Quantized Regions

-Abstract—We present a novel and highly efficient superpixel extraction method called USEAQ to generate regular and compact superpixels in an image.
+Abstract — We present a novel and highly efficient superpixel extraction method called USEAQ to generate regular and compact superpixels in an image.
 To reduce the computational cost of iterative optimization procedures adopted in most recent approaches, the proposed USEAQ for superpixel generation works in a one-pass fashion.
 It firstly performs joint spatial and color quantizations and groups pixels into regions.
 It then takes into account the variations between regions, and adaptively